ncurses.3x - Man Page

 ncurses man pages employ several sections to clarify matters of usage and interoperability with other curses implementations.

-A program using these routines must be linked with the -lncurses option, or (if it has been generated) with the debugging library -lncurses_g.
-(Your system integrator may also have installed these libraries under the names -lcurses and -lcurses_g.)
-The ncurses_g library generates trace logs (in a file called “trace” in the current directory) that describe curses actions.
+A curses application must be linked with the library; use the -lncurses option to your compiler or linker.
+A debugging version of the library may be available; if so, link with it using -lncurses_g.
+(Your system integrator may have installed these libraries such that you can use the options -lcurses and -lcurses_g, respectively.)
+The ncurses_g library logs events describing ncurses actions to a file called trace in the current directory.
 See section “Alternate Configurations” below.

 Initialization